PennVR/unreal-project-vry-paint/README.md

  - Minjae: I can make the video, and would like to work on visual style, UX and shooting mechanism. - Kelly: I can try to work on the haptic/visual feedback.
 Can also help with the arrow shooting/switching mechanisms.
  - Kelly: I can try to work on the haptic/visual feedback.
 Can also help with the arrow shooting/switching mechanisms.
  - Kunal: I would like to work on the shooting mechanism or scene design
+ - Ray: I would like to work on the scene / environment.
+I can also work on painting / marking system.

 ####Invent your own mechanics and visual style - what will the win and loss conditions be?
 Do you have a preferred appearance for the world and for the player?